 Boat Day: A Dolphin Watch and Snorkel Cruise will be conducted on the last day of the camp (Friday).
 Parents are welcome to join, but spaces are limited so please reserve in advance.
 Special price for parents $75 per adult (regular price is $175).

 Registration: Registration is now open.
 Registration starts by calling Jack’s Diving Locker 808-329-7585 or 800-345-4807 to make a reservation.
 Space is limited, so please make reservations early.
-Completed forms and payment due 30 days or more prior to camp start date.
 Please click here for camp registration FORMS.
 Print, sign, scan, and email forms to firstname.lastname@example.org or bring completed forms to your orientation.

 New Camper Orientation: Parents, please schedule an on-site orientation with Camp Director prior to camp start date and bring your completed forms.
 For travelers who can’t make these arrangements, a phone appointment will be set up, please scan and email your completed forms to email@example.com.

 Campers will need: Lunch, snacks, water bottle.
-Mask, snorkel, fins, rash guard/surf shirt.
+Mask, snorkel, fins, rash guard/surf shirt, towel, hat and sunscreen.
 Jack’s Diving Locker has a nice selection on kids snorkel gear and accessories.

 Discounts: Campers will receive a 10% discount in the Jack’s Diving Locker retail showroom.

 Leader qualifications: Camp leaders are PADI professional Divemasters and Instructors as well as certified PADI Rescue Divers.
 PADI stands for Professional Association of Diving Instructors and is the largest diving certification agency in the world.
 Jack’s Diving Locker is a PADI 5 Star Instructor Development Dive Center.